FastTrack Dual Enrollment Program for High School Students

 - Be a high school sophomore, junior, or senior, or a “gifted” 9th grade student.

 - Hold a minimum high school cumulative G.P.A. of 2.75 on a four-point scale.

 - Meet minimum reading assessment guidelines.
 (ACT reading score of 18 or equivalent proficiency on COMPASS or ACCUPLACER assessment instrument.)

-- Complete a high school permission form and obtain the high school principal’s signature on the appropriate line granting permission to enroll in college courses.
+- Complete a FastTrack Permission Form and a FastTrack Enrollment Form and obtain the required signatures on both forms granting permission to enroll in college courses.